deepdoctection/deepdoctection/README.md

 ## Installation

 We recommend using a virtual environment.
 You can install the package via pip or from source.
-Bug fixes or enhancements will be deployed tp PyPi every 4 to 6 weeks.
+Bug fixes or enhancements will be deployed to PyPi every 4 to 6 weeks.

 ### Install with pip from PyPi